Eschatological Hope: Maranatha!

 The Church confesses the mystery of faith at every eucharistic celebration: “We proclaim your death, O Lord, and profess your Resurrection until you come again!”

-The Community, with the whole Church, waits for the coming of Jesus in glory, the day when the whole of humanity and the whole of creation will be united in the love of Jesus Christ.
+The Community, with the whole Church, awaits the coming of Jesus in glory, the day when all of humanity and all of creation will be united in the love of Jesus Christ.

-Through its way of life, the Community proclaims implicitly and explicitly the reality of the Kingdom and the imminence of its advent (Cf, Book of Life N° 5)
+Through its way of life, the Community proclaims implicitly and explicitly the reality of the Kingdom and the imminence of its advent. (see Book of Life, n° 5)

-“The Lord has taught us to say: “Your kingdom come, your will be done on earth as it is in heaven.”
-He also taught us that the prayer of the elect can shorten the day of trial of the world.
-Finally, He invites us to respond to his invitation: “Remain watchful and pray, for you know neither the day nor the hour”; “happy the servants their master will find awake when he comes”.
+“The Lord taught us to pray: “May your kingdom come, may your will be done on earth as it is in Heaven.”
+He also teaches us that the prayer of the faithful can shorten the day of trial for the world.
+Finally, He invites us to respond to His invitation: “Watch therefore, for you know neither the day nor the hour,” and “Blessed are those servants whom the master finds awake when he comes.”
 (Book of Life, no 43)

-“Saint Paul speaks of the mystery of Israel as conatural to the mystery of the Church when he says: “Brothers, I do not want you to be ignorant of this mystery lest you be conceited; blindness has come upon part of Israel; until the full number of Gentiles enter in, and then all Israel will be saved.”
-Thus all the nations and all Israel are united in a common destiny.
-Therefore, intercession for the Jewish people will have pride of place in our prayer for the universal church and the fulfilment of the end times.”
+“St. Paul describes the mystery of Israel as co-natural to the mystery of the Church when he says, “Lest you be wise in your own conceits, I want you to understand this mystery, brethren: a hardening has come upon part of Israel, until the full number of the Gentiles come in, and so all Israel will be saved.”
+All of the Gentiles and all of Israel find themselves united in a common destiny.
+Intercession for the Jewish people thus has an important place in our prayer for the universal Church, and in the fulfillment of time.”
 (Book of Life, n°47)